John Coughlan (hurler): Club

 In 1920, Coughlan was a key member of the Blackrock senior hurling team.
 He won his first championship medal that year following a comfortable 14–4 to 2-0 win over Fairhill.

-Four years later, Coughlan won his second championship medal that year following a 3–5 to 1–2 defeat of Redmonds.
+Four years later, Coughlan won his second championship medal following a 3–5 to 1–2 defeat of Redmonds.

 Coughlan collected a third championship medal in 1925 when Blackrock defeated St. Finbarr's by 6–4 to 2–3.

 Three-in-a-row proved beyond Blackrock, however, in 1927 they were back in a fourth successive decider.
 A 5–5 to 2–1 defeat of Redmonds gave Coughlan a fourth championship medal.

 After a one-year hiatus "the Rockies" were back in the county decider once again in 1929.
 A 5–6 to 2–2 defeat of St. Finbarr's gave Coughlan a fifth championship medal.
 It was the beginning of a great era of success for the club as further final victories over Glen Rovers in 1930 and Éire Óg in 1931 brought Coughlan's championship medal tally to seven.